Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 British Virgin Islands

 The British Virgin Islands have a neutral tax policy for capital gains, corporate, income, and withholding taxes.
-At time of writing this includes crypto, which means there are no specific taxes on cryptocurrency in the British Virgin Islands.
+At the time of writing, this includes crypto, which means there are no specific taxes on cryptocurrency in the British Virgin Islands.

 Cayman Islands

-The Cayman Islands have been known as a tax haven for U.S. investors and businesses for quite some time.
-At time of writing the Cayman Islands have no income or capital gains tax whatsoever, making it ideal for crypto investors.
+The Cayman Islands have been a tax haven for U.S. investors and businesses for quite some time.
+At the time of writing, the Cayman Islands have no income or capital gains tax whatsoever, making it ideal for crypto investors.

-However, the cost of relocating and living in the Cayman Islands can be quite high.
+However, relocating and living in the Cayman Islands can be quite expensive.
 A 22-26% import tax is applied to most goods imported into the country.

 El Salvador